 This is what the Department of Veteran Affairs published in 2017, "Unfortunately, Veterans are more likely to develop migraine or other persistent headache disorders than their civilian counterparts, according to research.
 In fact, one study showed that 36 percent of Veterans who had completed a 12-month deployment to Iraq were either diagnosed with or exhibited symptoms of migraine.
 In comparison, it has been estimated that migraine affects approximately 12 percent of the general population."

 Read the entire article HERE.

-Migraines may be brought on by stress, anxiety, lack of sleep, and many other factors that each in their own, can also be a symptom of migraine.
+Migraines may be brought on by stress, anxiety, lack of sleep, and many other factors that each on their own, can also be a symptom of migraine.

 June 8, 2020 Update:

-I reached out to the Migraine Awareness Month Organization for more details about this topic for my friend Frank, who is a veteran suffering with migraines.
-One of their contacts Wendy sent me some articles today and I thought I'd share them with all.
+I reached out to the Migraine Awareness Month Organization for more details about this topic for my friend Frank, a veteran suffering from migraines.
+One of their contacts Wendy, sent me some articles today, and I thought I'd share them with all.

 Please see the following, and a HUGE thanks to Wendy!